World Bank, AfDB cut off Bissau over coup

 The coup is the second in West Africa in less than a month, after a military ouster of Mali's president in March that left the Saharan country split in two.

-The International Committee of the Red Cross said on Thursday it had delivered medical supplies to Gomes Junior, who suffers from diabetes, twice since he was detained alongside Interim President Raimundo Pereira.
+The International Committee of the Red Cross said on Thursday it has brought medical supplies to Gomes Junior, who suffers from diabetes, twice since he was detained alongside Interim President Raimundo Pereira.

 "We most recently visited them on April 18 and brought medical supplies, water and hygienic supplies," spokesman Denes Benczedi said by telephone from Dakar.
 "We are following Gomes Junior's medical condition closely," he said.